SubjectZeroo/SubjectZeroo/README.md

 ### Jafeht Soturno / Web Developer  👋

-Enterprise and creative, focused on creating and programing bew things.
+Enterprise and creative, focused on creating and programing new things.

 ### Languages and Tools ⚡: